steveshead/themed_php_database_login_register/README.md

 Replace **YOUR_SECRET_KEY** with your google auth client secret\
 Replace http://loginregistration-themed.local:8890/google-oauth.php with your website URL/google-oauth.php\

-Note the google login has not been tested on a public domain.
+Note that google login has not been tested on a public domain.
+Use at your own risk.

+## Facebook OAuth Sign In
+For facebook oauth to work you'll need to create a Facebook App, then replace the following in config.php:

+Replace **YOUR_CLIENT_ID** with your facebook oauth app ID\
+Replace **YOUR_SECRET_KEY** with your facebook oauth app secret\
+Replace http://loginregistration-themed.local:8890/google-oauth.php with your website URL/facebook-oauth.php\

+Note that facebook login has not been tested on a public domain.
 Use at your own risk.